 So, you may think, “Can I use my Android phone as a mouse?”
 Controlling devices with your mind through a brain-computer interface is not yet commercially viable.
 Nevertheless, we have Android apps that can work as a PC remote control.

-Android apps that can take care of this situation.
-Android apps that can control your other devices via local Wifi, Bluetooth or from anywhere via internet come in handy for remote administration.
+Android apps that can control your other devices via local Wifi, Bluetooth, or from anywhere via the internet come in handy for remote administration.
 Best of all, some of them even provide screen sharing capabilities to gain complete GUI control of your desktop or laptop.

-5 Best Android apps to control PC from Android
+5 Best Android apps to control PC from Android (2019)

 A PC-side server needs to be installed on your desktop or laptop and requires Java to be installed in your system.
 The server is lightweight, only around 2Mb.
 Also, the server software is portable and runs on Windows, Mac, and Linux.

 KiwiMote is available for free and comes with ads.
 Get it on Google Play here.

-3. TeamViewer for remote control
+2. TeamViewer for remote control

 Install the desktop server from here.
 Upon installation, it provides you with a unique identification number.
 Enter this number on your Android device, and then you can operate it either in control mode or file transfer mode.

 It has real-time screen sharing capabilities and provides responsive and robust communication.
 What more?
 Teamviewer can facilitate bi-directional data transfer between your devices and is also capable of sound and High Definition video transmission.